wyatt8740/idb/README.md

 Alternatively if you want to log in as root, you'd change the "DEVICE_USER" field above in this script and write to /var/root/.ssh/authorized_keys instead.

+### Troubleshooting

+Errors I've encountered:
+  * `bind(): Permission denied` when forwarding

+Make sure your selected local and remote ports are not already bound by other applications.

+  * `ssh_exchange_identification: read: Connection reset by peer`

+Check that the variable REMOTEPORT is set to the port that the idevice is listening for SSH connections on.
+Also make sure `usbmuxd` is running and has permissions to access your device (might require a udev rule or similar.)

 # Old readme
-## Kept for posterity while I work on the rewritten readme.
+Kept for posterity while I work on the rewritten readme.

 # iOS Debug Bridge (idb)